denizalti/openreplica/src/doc/source/tutorial.rst

   nameserver node is up, bootstrap can be the domainname for the concoord instance as new nodes can retrieve the bootstrap node automatically through DNS queries.
-If the nameserver is not running, bootstrap is a list of 'ipaddr:port' strings.
+If the nameserver is not running, bootstrap is a list of ipaddr:port pairs.

 * Note that for the system to be able to add new nodes and accept